 In its first-ever power supply advisory, the Japanese government called on businesses and households to reduce their energy usage from 3 to 6 p.m. on some days.
 Workers in the Tokyo metropolitan government have been advised to work in the dark.
 At supermarkets across the country, lights were switched off in freezers.
 Electrical appliances at homeware stores have been unplugged.

-On Thursday, a thermal power plant in Fukushima prefecture in northeastern Japan was temporarily halted because of technical problems.
-The Nakoso power plant supplies electricity to a wide swath of eastern Japan, including the capital.
+On Thursday, technical problems briefly took offline a thermal power plant in Fukushima prefecture, in Japan’s northeast, Kyodo News reported..
 The shutdown occurred as temperatures in Tokyo climbed to nearly 98 degrees.

 Japan has grappled with power shortages since March, when an earthquake in the northeast shut down some of the country’s nuclear power plants.
 But demand for energy is at its highest since 2011, when Japan was also hit by a record-breaking earthquake.
 The Economy Ministry warned that the discrepancy between supply and demand is “severe.”

 Russia’s invasion of Ukraine has also caused energy prices to rise, leaving government leaders around the world in difficult positions.
 Japan is not the only country to record unusually high temperatures: Spain, India, Algeria, Finland, Iran and Italy have also seen scorching heat.

 To minimize energy costs while also conserving power, Japanese Prime Minister Fumio Kishida announced a rewards system to encourage households to reduce their energy usage.